Development tracking for competitive athletes

 Not a coach replacement

 Coaches, trainers, and real practice still matter.
-This helps families use the feedback they already get.
+This helps players use the feedback they already get.

 Not surveillance

 This is not a parent dashboard for hovering.
-It is a development record for clarity and better support.
+It is a development record with direct coach messaging, consent, and clarity.

 Not startup sludge